muratk5n/thirdwave/en/README.md

 'No free-lunch' is a figure of speech (also a theorem in optimization).

-In real-world it holds true.. noone eats for free, unless someone else pays for it.
-Leftists can say that other person can be gov. The government already pays for many things that pro-business folk take for granted (and exist because of it).
+In real-world it holds true.
+Most do not eat for free, but someone else pays for it ;) Left can say that other person can be gov. The government already pays for many things that pro-business folk take for granted (and exist because of it).
 SValley makes use of the presence of great professors whose research is paid by the government,